The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

-\looseness=-1 By auto-actively verifying the \core, we prove a Hoare triple for each API function.
-This allows us to abstractly treat each API function as a statement in our language as long as there are no callbacks; we discuss callbacks in \secref{soundness-extensions}.
-We syntactically restrict the specification of \core API functions, \ie the assertions occurring in the auto-actively verified Hoare triples, such that we can discharge the side conditions using static analyses and, thus, construct a proof for the entire codebase.
+By auto-actively verifying the \core, we prove a Hoare triple for each \ac{API} function.
+This allows us to abstractly treat each \ac{API} function as a statement in our language as long as there are no callbacks; we discuss callbacks as an extension at the end of this subsection.
+We syntactically restrict the specification of \core \ac{API} functions, \ie the assertions occurring in the auto-actively verified Hoare triples, such that we can discharge the side conditions using static analyses and, thus, construct a proof for the entire codebase.
 We state these restrictions immediately after introducing some notational conventions.

 \begin{definition}[Notation] \looseness=-1 We introduce the following notation to simplify forthcoming definitions, explanations, and proofs. \accnilable{x} denotes full permission for the heap location to which $x$ points but only if $x$ is non-\nil{}.
 Analogously, we define \invnilable{x} for the \core{}~invariant.
 Lastly, we lift permissions for a heap location to lists thereof, internally using the iterated separating conjunction~$\forallstar_i$ ranging over $i$.